tinacms/tina.io/content/guides/tinacms/contextual-drafts/guide.md

 export default App
 ```

-Now when an editor logs in they will enter preview-mode and contextually edit draft documents.
+Now when an editor logs in they will enter preview mode and be able to contextual edit draft documents.

+You can see the [final result here](https://github.com/tinacms/tina-barebones-starter-preview-mode) and if you want to learn more about preview mode [see the Next.js docs](https://nextjs.org/docs/advanced-features/preview-mode).